19 Plastic-Free Bathroom Swaps For a Zero Waste Bathroom

 9. Tongue scraper

-This thing changed my life for the better. 😀 It is certainly an amazing way to keep your breath fresh, fight bacteria, and enhance your sense of taste.
-They are usually made of stainless steel or copper and are very easy to clean.
-You can find eco-friendly tongue scrapers here:
+Why switch?
+This thing changed my life for the better. 😀 It’s an amazing way to keep your breath fresh, fight bacteria, and enhance your sense of taste.

 10. Zero waste deodorant